 15. Do Not Ramble On About Nothing

-The number of times I have joined a conference call and a few people on the call have wasted the first 10 minutes talking about the commute to work; their dog is sick or something nonsensical.
+The number of times I have joined a conference call and a few people on the call have wasted the first 10 minutes talking about the commute to work, their dog is sick, or something nonsensical.
 No one cares, and if you are on a call with 20 other people and you waste 10 minutes of 20 people’s time, you have wasted 200 minutes of human life.
-Those 200 minutes could have been used on sitting in traffic or caring for their sick pets.
+Those 200 minutes could have been used sitting in traffic or caring for their sick pets.

 Section 2: Develop Great Personal Working Habits